bennycode/trading212-api/README.md

 ## Browser API

+> [!CAUTION]
+> The Trading212 Browser API is quite unstable.
+Even on their web client, authentication requests sometimes fail while other requests succeed.

 The official Trading212 API does not support placing orders in a live environment.
 To address this, the library includes an experimental Browser API that uses a headless Chrome browser for programmatic trading.

 The Browser API will need to log in with your username and password, so ensure you set the following environment parameters in your `.env` file: